 Neuro-disability is an umbrella term for a range of conditions involving damage to the brain and nervous system caused by disease or injury, and can affect people in different ways and at different speeds.

-That’s why our approach is personalised to the individuals that we support – we work with them, their loved ones and professionals to design a care plan that’s tailored to their needs and goals, and enhanced through meaningful activities that make life more fulfilling.
+That’s why our approach is personalised to the individuals that we support – we work with them, their loved ones and professionals to design a care plan that’s tailored to their needs and goals, and enhanced through meaningful activities that make daily life more fulfilling.

 Specialist care in a community-based home